beuthbot/mensa_microservice/Doku/mensa_microservice-doku.md

 ##### generateResponse.js

-Creates a nicely formatted string from a mensa-JSON-object and caches it.
+Creates a nicely formatted string from a mensa-JSON-object.

-##### mealService.js

-Makes a request to the OpenMensa-API and caches the response.
-It can also filter the file for specific meals.
-For example only vegetarian or vegan meals, etc.

 ##### mealsOfSpecificDayService.js

-If a day other than the current day is requested, we need to make another request to the OpenMensa-API, fetch the meals for that specific day, cache them and maybe need to filter them.
+If a day is requested, we need to make a request to the OpenMensa-API, fetch the meals for that day, cache them and maybe need to filter them.
 This is all done by this script.

 #### The routes-folder